holgerbrandl/kalasim/docs/userguide/docs/basics.md

 ## Execution & Process Model

-The core of kalasim is a an event-loop.
+The core of *kalasim* is an event-loop.
 Components are actively and passively scheduled for reevaluating their state.
 Technically this relates to the component's continued with `process()` generator or execution function.

 <!--https://stackoverflow.com/questions/19331362/using-an-image-caption-in-markdown-jekyll-->